Policies and Procedures

 - if the department were to run a national search in the specific area of expertise, the candidate would emerge as one of the finalists.

-If the waiver request is for a campus interview (and is approved), the DEO will set up the candidate interviews, including a Dean (Dean Djalali if the appointment is to be with tenure).
-Following the campus interviews the DEO will report to Dean Curto the level of faculty interest in offering the candidate a position.
-If all are in agreement the DEO will draw up a letter specifying the faculty vote, and a draft offer letter for submission to Dean Curto.
+If the waiver request is for a campus interview (and is approved), the DEO will set up the candidate interviews, including a Dean (Dean of the college if the appointment is to be with tenure).
+Following the campus interviews, the DEO will report to the Dean; Associate Dean for the Arts and Humanities; or Associate Dean for the Natural, Mathematical, and Social Sciences the level of faculty interest in offering the candidate a position.
+If all are in agreement the DEO will draw up a letter specifying the faculty vote, and a draft offer letter for submission to the Dean.

-If the waiver request is to appoint the candidate directly to a position (and is approved), Alaina Hanson will draw up the Waiver Request form.
-The department will provide a justification letter, draft offer letter, and three letters of reference for submission to Dean Curto, who will forward them to the Provost's office along with his endorsement of the request, and then to EOD.
-[Even though the position is assured through the granting of the waiver, the terms of the offer must receive the usual College/University review.]
+If the waiver request is to appoint the candidate directly to a position (and is approved), CLAS HR will draw up the Waiver Request form.
+The department will provide a justification letter, draft offer letter, and three letters of reference for submission to the Dean , who will forward them to the Provost's office along with his endorsement of the request, and then to EOD.
+[Even though the position is assured through the granting of the waiver, the terms of the offer must receive the usual college/university review.]

 When the DEO receives notification of final approval, the offer letter may be released to the candidate.